31 Days of Fright: Tucker and Dale vs. Evil

 Tucker and Dale vs. Evil never crosses over into true horror, the way Cabin in the Woods does.
 As in any good farce, absurd characters and elements are continually introduced, heightening the insanity to a fever pitch.
 There’s a great extended gag wherein the kids try to storm Tucker’s cabin so they can rescue Allie.
 Tucker, having sawed his way into a beehive, comes running out from behind the cabin, waving his chainsaw around like Leatherface and hollering “Run for your lives!”
 This leads one of the kids, Mitchell, to be impaled while fleeing; later, a second kid, Todd, impales himself on a homemade spear while another guy jumps headlong into Tucker’s wood chipper.
 Naturally, Tucker and Dale assume the kids ventured out into the woods to fulfill a mass suicide pact.
 The two are often shown to be smarter than they look, particularly Dale, and their assumption makes sense because of their staunch refusal to believe they’re in a horror film.

-READ: 31 Days of Fright: I Know What You Did Last Summer
+READ: 31 Days of Fright: The Monster

 And it’s almost to the film’s detriment that its two main characters are so charmingly buffoonish, because Tucker and Dale can drag when it cuts away from the pair.
 Moss does his level best with the role of Chad, but the character wants to be in a horror story even when the film doesn’t want him to.
 Of all the college kids, Chad is the only one who gets much of a backstory; he reveals that his parents were killed by hillbillies in the “Memorial Day Massacre,” and this layer of connectivity really undercuts the sense of everything being a random encounter.